kura52/sushi-browser/README.md

 ```

 # New Features

+#### New function(v0.31)
+- Add page translation function that use Simultaneous page transition to right click menu
+- Reduced the number of files using asar archive
+- Addition of update information notification
+- Add the latest history information to the top page
+- Improved performance when new window is opened

 #### New function(v0.30)
 - Able bind other windows to the panel (Only for Windows and Linux )
   Note:  Please install wmctrl when using on Linux. (apt-get install wmctrl or yum(dnf) install wmctrl)